barbarer/py4e-int/_sources/functions/func-group.rst

 .. activecode:: funct_ac_pogil_add_function_call
     :caption: Modify the code to print "Hello students".

-    Modify the code below to print "Hello students" by adding one line and without using print.
+    Modify the code below to print "Hello students" by adding one line and without calling the print function in that line.
     ~~~~
     # function definition
     def print_message():